The Powerful Scoop of Coffee Beans

 Balance it with Maca.

-Why don't you buy some maca powder, too, and add it to your coffee?
+Why don't you consider buying some maca powder as well and adding it to your coffee?
 Maca powder is made from roasted maca root.
 Adding it to your coffee will give it a more creamy, nutty texture and a good aroma!

 Maca powder is abundant in elevated levels of iron and iodine.
-This is what enables the powder to keep your body cells healthy.
-Moreover, it can also help aid digestion due to its high doses of potassium.
+This is what enables the powder to support the health of your body cells.
+Moreover, it can also aid digestion due to its high potassium content.
 As a side effect, it can also boost your body's metabolism.
-It is also packed with vitamins, minerals, and a handful of calcium and amino acids.
+It is also packed with vitamins, minerals, and a variety of essential nutrients, including calcium and amino acids.
 All in all, it contains a total of 20 amino acids and 20 free-form fatty acids.

 However nutritious it may be, it should still be consumed moderately.
 At most, you should only consume one to three teaspoons of maca every day.